deeplab-ai/zs-vrd-bmvc20/README.md

 # From Saturation to Zero-Shot Visual Relationship Detection Using Local Context
-Code for our BMVC 2020 submission.
+Code for our BMVC 2020 paper.

 ## Requirements
 Tested with Python 3.5 and 3.6.